-$$Y_i = \alpha + \beta T_i + \epsilon_i \tag{2}$$
+$Y_i = \alpha + \beta T_i + \epsilon_i \tag{2}$

-Here $Y_i$ is the outcome indicator for unit i, $\alpha$ is a constant which gives the mean of the outcome indicator for the control group, $T_i$ is the treatment dummy, and $\epsilon_i$ is the error term.
-The most important variable of interest in this equation is the coefficient of the treatment dummy, $\beta$ , which gives us the difference in means of the control and treatment group- the estimated impact of our program.
-Stata has a provision for estimating this difference in means usingteffects ra (outcomevariable) (treatmentvariable), ate
+Here Y_i is the outcome indicator for unit i, α is a constant which gives the mean of the outcome indicator for the control group, T_i is the treatment dummy, and ε_i is the error term.
+The most important variable of interest in this equation is the coefficient of the treatment dummy, β , which gives us the difference in means of the control and treatment group- the estimated impact of our program.
+Stata has a provision for estimating this difference in means using-

+139 teffects ra (outcomevariable) (treatmentvariable), ate